Saudi Arabia Agriculture Market Size and Share

 Recent Industry Developments

-• April 2025: BRF committed USD 160 million to a Jeddah poultry plant in partnership with Halal Products Development Company, targeting 40,000 metric tons annual capacity.
+• April 2025: Brasil Foods S.A. committed USD 160 million to a Jeddah poultry plant in partnership with Halal Products Development Company, targeting 40,000 metric tons annual capacity.
+The facility will have an annual capacity of approximately 40,000 metric tons and is anticipated to begin operations in mid-2026, initially serving the Saudi market but with potential for regional exports.

 Table of Contents for Saudi Arabia Agriculture Industry Report